gnubyte/gitmixin/README.md

 Main idea: a SQLALchemy mixin that can track individual fields and turn them into git repos with simple advance forward, rewind back mechanisms.

+## Testing

+Finally wrote tests because the inline code when directly executing libs was getting out of hand and mucking up my commits.

 ## Todos

  - [x] commits implement semantic version and tag